MultiverseLearningProducts/swe-learning-plans/src/tooling/terraform.md

 ### Tasks

 1. Input Variables
-    - Use variables to parameterize your Terraform configurations.
+    - **Variables**: Use variables to parameterize your Terraform configurations.
-    - Explore different types of variables and their usage.
+    - **Variable Types**: Explore different types of variables and their usage.
 2. Output
-    - Learn how to define outputs in Terraform.
+    - **Define Outputs**: Learn how to define outputs in Terraform.
-    - Understand how to use outputs from one Terraform module in another.
+    - **Outputs and Modules**: Understand how to use outputs from one Terraform module in another.

 ## 5. Modules and State Management in Terraform